szabgab/rust.code-maven.com/pages/commafy.md

 ## The thousands crate

-After implementing this someone pointed me to the [thousands crate](https://crates.io/crates/thousands) that does this already.
+After implementing this someone pointed me to the [thousands crate](https://crates.io/crates/thousands) that does this already and even later I wrote an [example using the thousands crate](/commafy-thousands).